xKrisST1x/MED2-github-exercise/README.md

 - **Both** group members should then:
   - Clone the repository by pressing <img src="https://github.com/malteerasmussen/MED2-github-exercise/blob/main/Code%20button.png" height="25"> and then "Open with GitHub Desktop".
 If you get a pop-up asking "How are you planning to use this fork?" you should choose "For my own purposes."

-You might want take a look at this [GitHub Desktop Guide](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/creating-your-first-repository-using-github-desktop).

 ### 2. Pull and push
 - Open the Unity project "GitHub Unity Exercise" located in the cloned repository.
 - Locate and open the script "ExerciseCode.cs".